The chapel and quad in Exeter College

 Accommodation

-A selection of accommodation for full-time graduate students is available at Exeter House, the college's graduate centre in vibrant East Oxford and includes a small number of flats for couples and families.
-Rooms are not guaranteed, however.
+A selection of accommodation for full-time graduate students is available at Exeter House, the college's graduate centre in vibrant East Oxford, and includes a small number of flats for couples and families.
+Rooms, however, are not guaranteed and must be requested well in advance.

-Graduate students may continue to live in Exeter House after their first year subject to availability; others enjoy living in private accommodation with the friends they have made whilst staying in Exeter House.
+Graduate students may continue to live in Exeter House after their first year subject to availability.
+If not, Exeter's postgraduates also enjoy living in private accommodation following their first year, alongside the friends they made whilst staying in Exeter House.

 Facilities at Exeter House include: